Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 # Relative layout

-The `RelativeLayout` is a layout class, in which each side of children can be specified as relative to sibling view or parent.
-The `Target` and the `RelativeOffset` properties are used to define a relationship with each other.
-The following figure shows the relative layout position rectangles with `Target` and `RelativeOffset`.
+The `RelativeLayout` is a layout class in which each side of children can be specified as relative to a sibling view or parent.
+The `Target` and the `RelativeOffset` properties define a relationship with each other.

+The following figure shows the relative layout position of rectangles with `Target` and `RelativeOffset`.
 The arrows in the preview indicate where the `LeftTarget` and the `RightTarget` is pointing:

 **Relative layout example with `Target` and `RelativeOffset`**